 ***standby - we'll be updating this page with NEW info by Dec 10***

-So...we have a fun and exciting trail obstacle course.
+We'll work through exercises in the arena and round pen designed to build your leadership and communication skills with your horse and make you a solid team.
+Then, we'll move to our exciting trail obstacle course.
 It’s outdoors in a natural environment.
-Hills, trees, trails and other natural obstacles exist, but we’ve added over 50 obstacles and challenges to make the course as interesting and fun as possible.
-Obstacles are simply a test of our horsemanship skills and a way to expose things we and our horses need to work on.
+Hills, trees, trails and other natural obstacles exist, but we have over 100 obstacles and challenges to make the course as interesting and fun as possible.

 Each horse and rider has a different skill set.
 Some people have been riding for years; some are new to horses.
 Some people are starting a colt.
 Some people want to develop their skills with an experienced horse.
 Some are kids, some are adults.
 We would more than welcome potential riders that have no experience with horses at all.